Last Updated on 4 May 2022 by admin

 - Strict data protection regulations and requirements to adhere to (such as GDPR)

-Prevalent and rapid digitalization means that the number of challenges CISOs face is only projected to swell, making it a progressively important role within the business.
+Prevalent and rapid digitalization means that the number of challenges CISOs face is only projected to swell.
+In the past a sufficient security architecture would simply focus on common data breaches.
+Now, the CISO is responsible for preventing a wide variety of different security issues, making it a progressively important role within the business.
 Being realistic about the way in which the digital world is moving will help build a strong security strategy and prevent a breach from disrupting business processes.

 The constantly expanding attack surface unavoidably heightens the chance of a malicious attacker gaining unauthorized access to your organization’s digital environment.
-Any exposed assets work as attack vectors, acting as a gateway into privileged systems which requires a proactive approach to detect potential threats.
-If such vulnerabilities are not identified and remediated, the effects can be detrimental to an organization - both financially and reputationally.
+Any exposed assets work as attack vectors, acting as a gateway into privileged systems which requires well-structured security operations and a proactive approach to detect potential threats.
+If such vulnerabilities are not discovered and remediated, the effects can be detrimental to an organization – both financially and reputationally.

 Identifying, tracking, and managing assets has become a universal concern for many CISOs and IT leaders – irrespective of their size or sector.